ytakemon/GRETTA/README.md

 ## Identifying genes with highest correlation coefficients

-To determine co-esseential genes, we will perform multiple Pearson correlation coefficient analyses between *ARID1A* KO effects and the KO effects of all 18,333 genes.
+To determine co-essential genes, we will perform multiple Pearson correlation coefficient analyses between *ARID1A* KO effects and the KO effects of all 18,333 genes.
 A cut off will be determined by calculating the inflection point of the ranked coefficient curve.
 As expected find